 \section{Introduction.}

-The interface between \emph{Control Theory (CT)} and \emph{Machine Learning (ML)}, two disciplines with distinct foundations but increasingly convergent goals in intelligent systems, data--driven modeling, and scientific computing, is rapidly evolving.
+The interface between control theory (CT) and machine learning (ML), two disciplines with distinct foundations but increasingly convergent goals in intelligent systems, data-driven modeling, and scientific computing, is rapidly evolving.
 Control theory provides a rigorous foundation for feedback, stability, and optimization, principles that have long guided engineering systems.
-ML relies on data--driven optimization to model and predict complex, often unstructured phenomena.
+ML relies on data-driven optimization to model and predict complex, often unstructured phenomena.

 In recent years, the boundaries between these two fields have become increasingly blurred \cite{zuazuanews}.
 Neural networks (NNs) can be viewed as discretized dynamical systems; training can be framed as an optimal control problem; and backpropagation mirrors sensitivity analysis in control.
-Likewise, when learning is data--driven but constrained by physical laws such as partial differential equations (PDEs), control insights become essential for designing stable and efficient models and algorithms.
+Likewise, when learning is data-driven but constrained by physical laws such as partial differential equations (PDEs), control insights become essential for designing stable and efficient models and algorithms.

 These foundational links are not new.
 Aristotle already envisioned machines that could reduce human effort \cite{FCZ}.
 Centuries later, Wiener's \emph{Cybernetics} \cite{wiener1948cybernetics} gave this vision formal shape, defining it as ``the science of communication and control in animals and machines,'' and uniting control and communication.